* Prices may differ from that shown

 I would still recommend this if you are not too bothered by a faint scented shower product as it brought me clean after a particularly mucky gardening day of cutting ivy down so it did it's job there.
 My skin did feel soft afterwards and quite hydrated so I am going to award it 3/5 as for personal preference it just didn't wow me very much which makes me wonder now why it was the only fragrance in the collection to be on sale..

 Well the shower milk is a very light lilac colour and reasonably thick though it is easy to dispense out of the bottle, it just isn't runny like water.
 The scent of this is initially really lovely and simply put is a very natural and rather delicate floral fragrance with a hint of natural sweetness about it.
-It isn't as strong a fragrance as I'd usually like but in use it smells wonderful, lathers up nice even with a small amount in use and feels soft and soothing in use.
+It isn't as strong a fragrance as I'd usually like but in use it smells wonderful, lathers up nice even with a small amount in use and feels soft and soothing too and generally very pleasant to use.

 It rinses off easily and leaves my skin smelling really nice and although it isn't overly moisurising my skin feels ok...just not really moisturised and I did expect it to be considering it is called a moisturising milk afterall lol.